pgonzalezesp/pgonzalezesp.github.io/research.md

   - "/img/Bla_54_220616MEB_01.jpg" : "Corallite skeleton of Porites panamensis, Bahía Concepción, BCS.
 Pedro González"
 ---
 ## Main
-My interest is centred in the study of the relationship between the distinct environmental factors with the stability of marine ecosystems, using remote sensing as the major tool.
+I’m interested in the studying the relationship between distinct environmental factors and the stability of marine ecosystems, using remote sensing as a key tool.

 ## Ongoing
-My current research is focused on analysing the past, to understand how coral reef ecosystems have been able to cope with the environmental variability to which they have been exposed.
-And thus enabling, through numerical models, to predict their future fate.
+My current research is focused on analysing the past to understand how coral reef ecosystems have been able to cope with the environmental variability to which they have been exposed.
+This might allow us, through numerical models, to predict their future fate.

 ## Areas of expertise
  * Remote sensing on coral reefs